Excel-DNA/RegistrationInfoGuid/ReadMe.md

 ## Acknowledgements

-The GuidUtility code used in Excel-DNA to generate the version 5 Guid is from https://github.com/LogosBible/Logos.Utility/blob/master/src/Logos.Utility/GuidUtility.cs
+The original GuidUtility code used in Excel-DNA to generate the version 5 Guid is from https://github.com/LogosBible/Logos.Utility/blob/master/src/Logos.Utility/GuidUtility.cs

-The SHA1 code in this project is from https://github.com/Spl3en/Crypto
+The SHA-1 code in this project is from https://www.packetizer.com/security/sha1/